On track to report topline results from pivotal Phase 3 NEPTUNE trial of OV101 in Angelman syndrome in Q4 2020

 About Ovid Therapeutics

-Ovid Therapeutics (OVID) is a New York-based biopharmaceutical company using its BoldMedicine™ approach to develop medicines that transform the lives of people with rare neurological disorders.
-Ovid has a broad pipeline of potential first-in-class medicines.
-The company’s lead investigational medicine, OV101, is in development for the treatment of Angelman syndrome and Fragile X syndrome.
-Ovid is also developing OV935 in collaboration with Takeda Pharmaceutical Company Limited for the treatment of rare developmental and epileptic encephalopathies (DEE).
+Ovid Therapeutics Inc. is a New York-based biopharmaceutical company using its BoldMedicine® approach to develop medicines that transform the lives of patients with rare neurological disorders.
+Ovid has a broad pipeline of potential first-in-class medicines in development.
+The Company’s most advanced investigational medicine, OV101 (gaboxadol), is currently in clinical development for the treatment of Angelman syndrome and Fragile X syndrome.
+Ovid is also developing OV935 (soticlestat) in collaboration with Takeda Pharmaceutical Company Limited for the potential treatment of rare developmental and epileptic encephalopathies (DEEs).
+For more information on Ovid, please visit www.ovidrx.com.

-This press release includes certain disclosures that contain “forward-looking statements,” including, without limitation, statements regarding (i) the timing of reporting data from the Phase 1b/2a clinical trial of OV935 in adults with rare developmental and epileptic encephalopathies, the Phase 2 ROCKET study of OV101 in Fragile X Syndrome, and/or the Phase 1b/2a trial of OV935 in adults with severe seizures; (ii) the timing and results of any meeting with the FDA as to the development path for OV101, (iii) the timing of the initiation of the ELARA study as well as the study design, and (iv) the likelihood that OV935’s novel mechanism of action may be effective to treat rare epilepsies..
-You can identify forward-looking statements because they contain words such as “will,” “believes” and “expects.”
+This press release includes certain disclosures that contain “forward-looking statements,” including, without limitation, statements regarding: clinical and regulatory development of our programs, potential benefits of OV101, OV935 and our other research programs and the anticipated reporting schedule of clinical data and the potential benefits.
+You can identify forward-looking statements because they contain words such as “will,” “appears,” “believes” and “expects.”
 Forward-looking statements are based on Ovid’s current expectations and assumptions.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that may differ materially from those contemplated by the forward-looking statements, which are neither statements of historical fact nor guarantees or assurances of future performance.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements are set forth in Ovid’s filings with the Securities and Exchange Commission, under the caption “Risk Factors.”
+Important factors that could cause actual results to differ materially from those in the forward-looking statements include uncertainties in the development and regulatory approval processes, and the fact that initial data from clinical trials may not be indicative, and are not guarantees, of the final results of the clinical trials and are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and/or more patient data become available.
+Additional risks that could cause actual results to differ materially from those in the forward-looking statements are set forth in Ovid’s filings with the Securities and Exchange Commission under the caption “Risk Factors”.
+Such risks may be amplified by the COVID-19 pandemic and its potential impact on Ovid’s business and the global economy.
 Ovid assumes no obligation to update any forward-looking statements contained herein to reflect any change in expectations, even as new information becomes available.

 1Working capital defined as current assets less current liabilities